aschampion/heraclitus/notes.md

 - Can versions depend on staging versions?
 - Can dependencies change after a version is created (i.e., if it is still staging)? (~~Related to above question~~ ~~not related to above because this only constrains dependencies, not dependents~~)
   - Would greatly simplify if the case.
 Only hunks/content/hash of a staging version could change.
+- [ ] Datatypes Registry should not be a DAG.
+This is cruft from early testing of daggy.
+E.g., even the testing negating blob producer datatype both inputs and outputs blobs.
+Only AGs/VGs must be DAGs.

 Producers